-Saturday, September 29th shortly after 5 o'clock the afternoon, the soldier guests of Forest Hills, arely planned for through the preceding week, arel on their special trains from Camp Mills.
-In than half an hour twelve hundred men in khaki the welcomed in three hundred homes, each by hostess who had extended an invitation to him the Camp Y. M. C. A. and looked forward recially to his coming.
+Saturday, September 29th shortly after 5 o'clock in the afternoon, the soldier guests of Forest Hills, eagerly planned for through the preceding week, arrived on their special trains from Camp Mills.
+In less than half an hour twelve hundred men in khaki had been welcomed in three hundred homes, each by an hostess who had extended an invitation to him through the Camp Y. M. C. A. and looked forward especially to his coming.

-Dinners were first on the program,-turkey dinin most instances,-which the men enjoyed with healthy capacity, as they did smokes and candies deverything that was supplied, while they talked danced and sang their way into membership in families entertaining them until time for the heral gathering for the entertainment in Station
+Dinners were first on the program,-turkey dinners in most instances,-which the men enjoyed with a healthy capacity, as they did smokes and candies and everything that was supplied, while they talked and danced and sang their way into membership in the families entertaining them until time for the general gathering for the entertainment in Station